Topological power pumping in quantum circuits: Introduction

 An extension of this pumping was unveiled recently in quantum systems of effective spatial dimension $D=0$, but with two temporal dimensions corresponding to a drive at two different frequencies $\omega_1$ and $\omega_2$.
-The initial theoretical proposal arose in Cooper pair pumps realized in Josephson junction driven by two independent superconductors' phase differences \cite{riwar2016multi,eriksson2017topological,erdman2019fast,fatemi2020weyl,herrig2020minimal,peyruchat2021transconductance} and later on as a frequency converter in a driven two level system \cite{martin2017topological}.
-This led to the realization of such a frequency converter using a single nitrogen-vacancy center in diamond \cite{boyers2020exploring} or with a superconducting qubit \cite{malz2020topological}, although in both cases measuring the topological transfer was beyond experimental reach.
+The initial theoretical proposal arose in Cooper pair pumps realized in Josephson junction driven by two independent superconductors' phase differences \cite{riwar2016multi,eriksson2017topological,erdman2019fast,fatemi2021weyl,herrig2020minimal,peyruchat2021transconductance} and later on as a frequency converter in a driven two level system \cite{martin2017topological}.
+This led to the realization of such a frequency converter using a single nitrogen-vacancy center in diamond \cite{boyers2020exploring} or with a superconducting qubit \cite{malz2021topological}, although in both cases measuring the topological transfer was beyond experimental reach.

 In all existing realizations, the topological pumping is probed indirectly, as a property of the time-dependent quantum system.
 The dynamics of these quantum systems is assumed to be adiabatic, {\it i.e.} restricted to an eigensubspace well-separated in energy from other quantum eigenstates.
 Pumping manifests itself as an anomalous velocity in real space for the Quantum Hall and Thouless pumps, or an anomalous velocity in the harmonic Floquet space for the frequency converter.
 This anomalous velocity was initially identified in the case of the quantum Hall effect in a crystal~\cite{Niu:1985,Aoki:1986,Niu:1987}, and originates from a Berry curvature whose average value defines a Chern number characterizing the topological nature of the pump.
 It was recently measured in the cold atom~\cite{lohse2016thouless,nakajima2016topological,lohse2018topological} and optical waveguides~\cite{cerjan2020thouless} realizations of a Thouless pump.
-Alternatively to these bulk measurements, the topology of the $D=1$ pumps can be inferred from the occurrence of states at the boundary of the chain during a period of the drive.
-A direct probe of evolution of these edge states allows to characterize the pumping \cite{grinberg2020robust}.
-Indeed, these topological edge states manifest themselves in the scattering description of the quantum pump~\cite{buttiker1994current,brouwer1998scattering,shutenko2000mesoscopic,avron2000geometry,avron2004transport}: they lead to resonances of the reflection matrix $R$ during one cycle of the driven quantum chain, whose associated $\pi$ phase shift lead to the winding of the phase of $\mathrm{det} R$ \cite{simon2000proposal}.
-Such a theoretical approach was recently extended to generalized pumps obtained by wrapping $D=2$ topological insulators around a cylinder \cite{meidan2011topological,fulga2012scattering}.